MetaMask/metamask-mobile/app/component-library/components/Cells/Cell/variants/CellMultiselect/README.md

-# CellMultiselect
+# CellMultiSelect

-CellMultiselect is a component used for accessing account selection.
+CellMultiSelect is a component used for accessing account selection.

 ## Props